brandonsie/degronID/README.md

 ## Other Applications

-Although we used this method to characterize saturation mutagenesis of degrons, this algorithm could conceivably be applied to various other applications involving saturation mutagenesis, such as for investigation of cross reactivity between TCR epitopes.
+Although we used this method to characterize saturation mutagenesis of degrons, this algorithm could conceivably be applied to various other applications involving saturation mutagenesis, such as for investigation of TCR cross reactivity.